-- Psittaciformes: containing 398 species, including the Psittacoidea (true parrots), the Strigopoidea (New Zealand parrots), and the Cacatuoidea (cockatoos).
+- Psittaciformes: Contains 398 species, including the Psittacoidea (true parrots), the Strigopoidea (New Zealand parrots), and the Cacatuoidea (cockatoos).

-They also look noticeably different, as ravens have longer, straighter beaks that cause them to create different sounds to parrots, which have shorter, hookbill-shaped beaks.
+They look noticeably different, as ravens have longer, straighter beaks that lead them to make different sounds to parrots, which have shorter, hookbill-shaped beaks.